 Their Albondigas—a meatball, onion, rice, and cilantro soup—is a customer favorite.
 The zest and crunch from the onion, paired with the hearty meatballs make a small bowl filling and satisfying.
 Call ahead to special order it or simply get their soup of the day.
 Menudo y Pozole is also served daily.

 For more information, visit losjarritosmexicanfood.com.

 Russia and Armenia are a few places claiming to be the homeland of borscht.
-It’s ultimately a Slavic dish — beet soup.
-Sometimes people add meat or potatoes, making it something between a stew and soup.
+While we aren’t about to argue, it’s ultimately the Slavic dish beet soup.
+Sometimes meat or potatoes are added, making it something between a stew and soup.